PacificBiosciences/paraphase/README.md

 ## Interpreting the output

-Paraphase produces a few output files in the directory specified by `-o`, with the sample ID and the gene name as the prefix.
+Paraphase produces a few output files in the directory specified by `-o`, with the sample ID as the prefix.
 - `_realigned_tagged.bam`: This BAM file can be loaded into IGV for visualization of haplotypes, see [haplotype visualization](docs/visualization.md).
 - `.vcf`: A VCF file is written for each haplotype, and there is also a `_variants.vcf` file containing merged variants from all haplotypes.
 - `.json`: Main output file, summerizes haplotypes and variant calls for each sample.
 Details of the fields are explained below for each gene.